ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 X-only public keys.

-This means that for Bob nodes whose Lightning Network node ID starts with `0x03`, Bob uses the even public key instead and negates the private key for the node ID before signing.
+This means that for Bob nodes whose Lightning Network node ID starts with `0x03`, when generating and spending from swap-in-poteentiam addresses, Bob uses the even-Y public key instead and negates the private key for the node ID before signing.

 The public keys `A` and `B` are sorted based on the lexicographic ordering of the X-coordinate in big-endian form.